Master The Game Of Hiring With Nathan Hirsch is one of the more popular podcast episodes that FreeeUp CEO Nathan Hirsch has been on.

 Nathan: Every client’s different, and every client cares about different things and all that.
 I’m sorry, I’ll let you continue.

-Jaime: Oh, no. Okay, and we have to start wrapping up in a minute, but one of the really great questions that I have is that you took this, all this hiring process, everything that was in your head, and decided to create this company, FreeeUp.com, and then you taught other people because you said you have an HR team.
+Jaime: Oh, no. Okay, and we have to start wrapping up in a minute, but one of the really great questions that I have is that you took this, all this hiring process, everything that was in your head, and decided to create this marketplace, FreeeUp.com, and then you taught other people because you said you have hired HR assistants.

 I have a question about SOPs.
 I feel like this is the most unsexy part of business, but also, the systems and processes we use is kind of our secret sauce.
 I mean, this is what you’re talking about.
-What do you use, and how do you create those so your HR team is actually doing every piece and not missing all of these pieces, and using them consistently?
+What do you use, and how do you create those so the HR assistants are actually doing every piece and not missing all of these pieces, and using them consistently?

 Nathan: Yeah, so I actually, if you join my Facebook group, The Online Hiring Masterminds, I’ve been posting sneak peeks of my SOPs that are very well detailed because it’s a huge part of the doing business in general.
 I mean, making sure that everyone’s on the same page.
 If I have three assistants answering live chat, my clients better not be able to tell the difference between who they’re talking to and who knows more than the other person.
 It should be very symmetric at all times.

 It’s tough.
 It takes a lot of work.
 It mean, writing SOPs is one of those things, you never get it right the first try.
-Every year, the first three weeks of every year, I feel like I’m just rewriting everything from scratch because they get outdated incredibly quickly, especially in one, two, three, four year of your company.
+Every year, the first three weeks of every year, I feel like I’m just rewriting everything from scratch because they get outdated incredibly quickly, especially in year one, two, three, four.

 Having supplementary things, like in our timeclock software where people log in, we have a resource page that has our guidelines and everything like that, so they have easy access to it.
-In addition to that, having YouTube videos that walk them through, hearing from the top people in your company, not just you because, I mean, everyone can look at you as the boss but if they hear from someone who’s been at the company for two years, three years, four years telling you the same thing and being like, “Hey, this is the experience I’ve had because I listened to these things.
+In addition to that, having YouTube videos that walk them through, hearing from the top people in the marketplace, not just you because, I mean, everyone can look at you as the boss but if they hear from someone who’s been there for two years, three years, four years telling you the same thing and being like, “Hey, this is the experience I’ve had because I listened to these things.
 We’re not just creating rules just to make rules.
 We’re not just creating processes just to make processes.
-If you follow them, you’ll get more hours, you’ll make more money, the company will do better, Nate will be happier.”
+If you follow them, you’ll get more hours, you’ll make more money, the marketplace will do better, Nate will be happier.”
 Everything really flows together in really having that sense of enforcement besides just a piece of paper that you’re like, “Do this.”

 Jaime: Because that’s where I feel like – especially because I came from corporate.
 I know you were a college student where it just went crazy for you, but coming from corporate where people would hand in these huge manuals and go, “Read this,” you’d be like, “This is silly,” like, “All of this, I’m not gonna remember everything.
 There’s no way.
 Even if I tried to follow this every single time, it just is not efficient.”